I participated in GCP's Big Data and Machine Learning training "CPB100"

 Cloud Pub/Sub Amazon Simple Notification Service A simple messaging service

-I've included a comparison with AWS services to make it easier to understand.
+I've included a comparison with AWS services for easier understanding.

 I guess the flow is something like this